iionly/izap_videos/README.md

 Video plugin for Elgg.
 Supports addition of both on-server and off-server videos.

 This version of the iZAP Videos plugin is based on version 3.71b of the original iZAP Videos plugin for Elgg 1.7 developed and released by iZAP Web Solutions.
 This present version of the iZAP Videos plugin works independently of an external feed server.
 Compatibility with an original version 3.X of the official iZAP Videos plugin should exist.
 If switching from an original version 4.X of the official iZAP Videos plugin also works has NOT been tested.
 It might work or not.
 If the Widget Manager plugin is installed, a Latest videos plugin for the index page is available.
 With Elggx Fivestar plugin installed users can rate the videos.

+You need to have the curl, pdo and sqlite php extensions installed and working on your server.

 There are three video options available in this present version of the iZAP Videos plugin: